omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>10.
 Array shift()</summary>

-The shift() method removes the first array element and "shifts" all other elements to a lower index.
-Shifting is equivalent to popping, but working on the first element instead of the last.
+The shift() method removes the first array element and "shifts" all other elements to a lower index.<br> Shifting is equivalent to popping, but working on the first element instead of the last.<br>
-The shift() method returns the value that was "shifted out".
+The shift() method returns the value that was "shifted out".<br>

 ```js
 const fruits = ["Banana", "Orange", "Apple", "Mango"];